 There are several ways to make log cabin quilts, but our favorite method is foundation paper piecing.
 The reason is that you get perfectly accurate quilts every time.
 Even those of us who are not that great at piecing accurately (..that would be me) can up their game tremendously by using this method.
-Here are some of the tools you should use for foundation paper piecing.
+Here is a list of the basic tools that you will need to start foundation paper piecing your quilts.

 What do I need for foundation paper piecing?

 As with all machine-based quilt making, you need to have a sewing machine in good working condition.
 However, you do not need a fancy computerized machine to have great success with foundation paper piecing.
 In the video below, I am demonstrating on a large Bernina machine.
 But I have also pieced entire quilts on a small Sparrow 30 machine, and it worked great.
 Your particular machine needs to have a straight stitch that can be set to a really short length.
 You don’t even need to be able to fasten or reverse sew for this technique.

 2. Paper Templates for Log Cabin

 Decide which paper foundation size to use for your project and calculate how many you need for your planned quilt.
 You need to calculate the number of log cabin foundation templates to be able to know the number of blocks you needed for your project.

 3. Ironing Station

 If at all possible, set up an ironing station next to your machine so you don’t have to get up for every single press of your growing log cabin blocks.
 (Unless you want the exercise of course!)
 If you have a traditional ironing board, you can set it on a low height and place it at a 90-degree angle on the side of your sewing machine.
 This is not a bad set up but make sure you have an office/sewing chair that pivots so it is easy to turn back and forth between your sewing machine and the ironing board.